 Which brings me to my next tip…

 7.)
-Repeat after me: Heavy weight, low repetitions.
+Repeat after me: heavy weight, low repetitions for weight loss.

 During rest breaks, catch your breath, shake it out, and know you’re allowing your body the time it needs to catch up its tendon turnover and recover before your next set.
 Take deep, slow, full-bellied breaths and check back in with your body.